w3f/Grants-Program/applications/FanChain.md

 We have successfully developed the [VAR NFT Generator](https://var-nft-generator.vercel.app/), a platform where users can create and customize their own NFT collections, mint NFTs, and sell them directly.
 This demonstrates our team's expertise in the NFT space and our ability to build user-friendly tools for creators and collectors.
 By leveraging our experience and technical skills, we are confident in our ability to deliver the FanChain platform as an innovative solution for content creators and their fans within Polkadot ecosystem.
 ### Team Code Repos

 As an outsourcing company, we adhere to strict security and confidentiality policies, and we cannot publicly share our source code on GitHub.
 However, we can provide code samples or demonstrate our expertise through other means, such as technical discussions, presentations, or anonymized case studies, upon request.
+We aware that the delivery needs to be open source and publicly shared for this grants program.

 ### Team LinkedIn Profiles (if available)